Boy do dog ears bleed when they’re torn!

 Much dog first aid is similar or the same as human first aid, but it’s good to review what to do in each situation you may encounter before you encounter it so that you can be prepared.

-I also recommend that you get the Pet Emergency Pocket Guide to keep with your dog first aid kit.
+I also recommend that you get the Pet Emergency Pocket Guide (found on Amazon) to keep with your dog first aid kit.
 When you need a quick reference in an emergency that is easy to use, this guide is really helpful.